Gusud/HQ-Bot/README.md

     (If you have an error, try reinstalling python and ensure that the "Add Python to PATH" box is ticked)

+  4) Install the tesseract training files [here][TesseractFile] and follow installation steps.

-  4) Ensure you have an internet connection and an iPhone that can support AirPlay.
+  5) Ensure you have an Apple device and an IOS version that can support AirPlay.

-# Usage
+## Usage

 (NOTE: This script only works for one monitor - please disable any secondary monitors you have.
 Also please ensure that GUI scaling is set to 100%, as this can mess up where the screenshot is taken)